toddaustin07/mDNS/README.md

 Returns device table including both IP and port number

+### Update Log
+02/08/22 01:02    Handle spaces in names; add processing for Authority and Additional Information records
+                  Next: improve collating of records

 ## Future additions
 I may add a monitoring function for maintaining ongoing status on device presence, and notifications for new services